Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 Do I need a Crit’Air sticker to drive in France?
 This is one of the questions frequently asked online and in social media forums.
-It is also the main question that generates significant discussion about the process.
+It is also a question that generates significant discussion about the process.
 At best, the information can be partially correct or outdated; at worst, it can be completely incorrect.

 Our detailed guide covers all of the important questions that you need to ask before deciding if you need to get a Crit’Air sticker for your vehicle.
 It also gives accurate information about where, when and why you might need a sticker and why you might not.
 Recent updates to the low-emission zones in France are also noted.